top of page

 Awards and Recognitions

-She was recognized Inspirational Women by WeAreTechWomen magazine.
-She was also featured as a role model in AI by McKinsey & Company as part of the Humans Behind AI project.
+She was profiled as an Inspirational Women in Tech by WeAreTechWomen magazine.
+She was also featured as a role model in AI by McKinsey & Company as part of the series Humans Behind AI.

-Mara has already won several awards during her short career to date.
+Mara has already won several awards during her career.
 In 2017, she won the Thomas Campbell Jackson and Pamela Brandt Jackson Award in Science & Technology, and the Virginia Middleton Endowed Journalism Scholarships Award.

 She won IBM's Top Performer Award in 2021 and was nominated among the Recognition Experience honourees.
 That same year, she also won an award for IBM innovation.